invictus-integration/testing-framework/README.md

 ```

 # Documentation
-All documentation will be published soon.
+All documentation is available [here](https://invictus-integration.github.io/testing-framework/).

 # License Information
 This is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web application.
 But you always need to state that Codit is the original author of this web application.